Saudi company to invest $1.5b in Bangladesh

 The Saudi company will jointly invest in two companies in Bangladesh.

-It will invest in sugar, fertilizer and beverage industries in Chattogram along with Dipan Engineering.
-The Engineering Dimensions will also set up a large scale cement factory with Titas Enterprise.
+The Engineering Dimensions will invest in sugar, fertilizer and beverage industries in Chittagong along with Dipan Engineering.
+It will also set up a large scale cement factory with Titas Enterprise.